 How to Switch or Cancel Internet and Cable Service

-We dive deep into the process of cancelling internet and cable service below, but the general process can be broken down into a few simple steps.
+Whether you switch providers or give up the internet, you’ll have to cancel your current plan.
+We dive deep into the process of canceling internet and cable service below, but the general process can be broken down into a few simple steps:

-- Check your contract for early termination fees to ensure that you don’t get hit with any unexpected charges.
+- Check your contract for ETFs to ensure that you don’t get hit with any unexpected charges.

 - Log into your account online and see if you can cancel digitally.

-- If that’s not an option, call the helpline and ask for the cancellation department.
+- If that’s not an option, call customer service and ask for the cancellation department.

 - You’ll likely be routed to a retention agent who will try to convince you to stay with last-second deals.
 If you’re not interested, you may need to firmly insist on cancellation.

 - Once cancellation is confirmed, return any equipment that belongs to your ISP.